ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 ## Compatibility with Cost Calendar

-The extension specified in this document is compatible with the Cost Calendar extension {{I-D.ietf-alto-cost-calendar}}.
+The extension specified in this document is compatible with the Cost Calendar extension {{RFC8896}}.
 When used together with the Cost Calendar extension, the cost value between a source and a destination is an array of path vectors, where the k-th path vector refers to the abstract network paths traversed in the k-th time interval by traffic from the source to the destination.

 When used with time-varying properties, e.g., maximum reservable bandwidth (maxresbw), a property of a single ANE may also have different values in